 the prostate where the cancer is.
 It is a breakthrough because it allows the prostate to be preserved and has very few complications.
 To be able to offer a Focal Treatment we need to have an MRI and a Fusion Biopsy that accurately tells us where the cancer is and assures us that there is no cancer in other areas of the prostate.
 The prostate cancer treatment in Delhi is done with sedation.
 Guided by the fusion of NMR and ultrasound, through the perineum several needles are introduced to the cancerous area and by applying different techniques (cryotherapy, electroporation, HIFU) we can selectively eliminate the cancerous area and a margin of safety.
 At 2 hours after finishing the treatment, the patient goes home.

 - Brachytherapy Through ultrasound and through the perineum, radioactive seeds are injected into the prostate to destroy the prostate tumor.
 It is usually applied in patients with low-risk cancers.

 - External radiotherapy.
 Localized radiation therapy is administered to the prostate in order to kill the tumor cells.
 It requires 35 sessions of radiotherapy and usually presents adverse effects (rectitis, diarrhea, worsening of the clinical voiding, urgency, difficulty to urinate).
 The long-term results are good but require periodic checks.

-At Max Hospital, we value all the data (patient characteristics, PSA, MRI, the result of prostate biopsy), explain to the patient the techniques that allow curing their cancer and the advantages and adverse effects of each one of them. they.
+We value all the data (patient characteristics, PSA, MRI, the result of prostate biopsy), explain to the patient the techniques that allow curing their cancer, and the advantages and adverse effects of each one of them. they.
 With all the data on the tables, the patient chooses the treatment that best suits their circumstances.